 Don’t forget that you’re a holiday shopper, too.
 Did you get your domain name or hosting plan around the holiday season?
 Make sure to check if you need to renew before your site accidentally goes down right before the big sale.

-You should also review your hosting plan to make sure you have enough resources.
+You should also review your WooCommerce hosting plan to make sure you have enough resources.
 Is your site going to go down if you reach your traffic limit?
-Will you be charged if your traffic spikes over your limit?
 Don’t overlook this point or it could really cost you.

 Are you feeling prepared for the holiday rush?
 With Black Friday, Cyber Monday, and holiday sales around the corner, you can use these tips to make sure your site is ready to handle the eCommerce and holiday rush!
 What’s your strategy for your online store during this Black Friday sale?